 But reports are only created for non-flaky tests.
 The bug report title and labels are used to prevent creating duplicated bug reports.
-Therefore, the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.
+Therefore, the title should not be manually edited and the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.